FaizalKarim280280/isaac-gym-controls/README.md

 2. Currently, the grasp object only grasps and lifts the object to the lift pose.
 Try extending the current code to also place the object to a final goal pose after the object has been lifted up.

+## Migration from Isaac Gym to Isaac Lab

+Refer to this artcle <a href="https://isaac-sim.github.io/IsaacLab/main/source/migration/migrating_from_isaacgymenvs.html">Isaac Lab Documentation</a>